westoque/jquery-ujs-validations/README.md

     <% end %>

-And in your controller, you **SHOULD** namespace your model when using returning a json response.
+And in your controller, you **SHOULD** namespace your model when returning a json response.

     # controllers/contacts_controller.rb